glifox/lorofs/README.md

 *   **Persistence Strategy:**
     *   `onSave` callback for the host application to persist the main FS `LoroDoc` and individual file content `LoroDoc` instances.

-See the [dev example](./dev/index.ts) for complete implementation details.
+See the [sample](./sample/index.ts) for complete implementation example.